gu-dsan6725/final-project/AI_code_refactoring.md

 ### **Why This Project Matters?**

 This project showcases how **GenAI can assist software maintenance by automating code reviews, dependency management, and refactoring**.
-It applies **multi-agent AI collaboration** in a practical software engineering scenario, making it an **excellent capstone project** for a **graduate-level Applied Generative AI course**. 🚀
+It applies **multi-agent AI collaboration** in a practical software engineering scenario.

 **Code Repository for Real-World Testing:**
 🔗 [AWS FMBench Orchestrator](https://github.com/awslabs/fmbench-orchestrator)